-Voices of Humanity has four intermeshed features: 1) the Order Out of Chaos forum, 2) Together and Apart (T&A) intercommunity conversations, 3) Easy Access Apps and 4) Bottom Up Networks.
+Voices of Humanity has four intermeshed features: 1) the Order Out of Chaos forum, 2) Together and Apart (T&A) inter-community conversations, 3) an Easy Access App and 4) Bottom Up Networks.
 The Order Out of Chaos forum is up and running.
-The Together and Apart intercommunity conversations are next up.
-The first app is also nearly ready but work on Bottom Up Networks has not yet begun.
+The Together and Apart intercommunity conversations are likewise up and running.
+The app is nearly ready but work on Bottom Up Networks has not yet begun.
 Everything always takes longer than expected!

 The world, our world, Planet Earth is in trouble, a trouble of our own making.
 Humanity, by a combination of population growth and misguided economic development, has overstepped Nature’s limits.
 Civilization as it goes is not sustainable and will collapse, and in the non-linear way of things, all too likely sooner rather than later.

 We know the hardliners must be marginalized but let’s be even more assertive and think in terms of capturing the center.
 To humanity’s credit, international and interfaith organizations have established a powerful global perspective.
 The fact is, though, that the nations and religions are still caught up in an us vs them matrix.
 We know what we need to do, but we don’t have the trust and cooperation to make it happen.

 Unity and diversity.
 To capture the center we need a massive heartfelt sense of human unity that will underpin international and interfaith trust and cooperation.
 We love our nations and religions, and won’t give them up, so in this shift to a larger sense of unity, we need to be thinking how we can motivate the nations and religions to be willing partners.
 Voices of Humanity (VoH) will manage this feat by supporting both unity and diversity within the same framework.
 We BOTH strengthen human unity AND we strengthen the national and religious identities.